Posted on September 6, 2013 in Teen Drug Addiction

 Challenges for Hispanic Parents

 The study findings underscore the difficulty and challenges Hispanic parents feel they face in trying to protect their teens.
-While Hispanic parents surveyed said it is mainly their responsibility to educate their children about drug and alcohol risks, they are also more likely to be more permissive toward their teen’s substance abuse.
+While Hispanic parents surveyed said it is mainly their responsibility to educate their children about drug and alcohol risks and help them seek treatment if needed, they are also more likely to be more permissive toward their teen’s substance abuse.

 One in five (21 percent) of Hispanic parents think it is acceptable if their teen sometimes smokes marijuana, compared to six percent of Caucasian and 11 percent of African-American parents.